By Laws

 2. ORGANIZATION

 2.02 Board of Directors.
-The affairs of the Club shall be overseen by a board of directors (herein after called the “Board”) consisting of a maximum of 7 directors, who may exercise all such powers and do all such acts and things as may be exercised or done by the Club and are not by the by-laws or any resolution of the Club or by statute expressly directed or required to be done by the Club at a meeting of members.
+The affairs of the Club shall be overseen by a Board consisting of a maximum of 7 directors, who may exercise all such powers and do all such acts and things as may be exercised or done by the Club and are not by the by-laws or any resolution of the Club or by statute expressly directed or required to be done by the Club at a meeting of members.

-2.03 Chairperson of the board.
-The board shall have a director who is appointed chairperson of the board (herein after called the “Chairperson”)by a majority vote of the directors.
-The Chairperson shall have a second casting vote in the event of a tied vote by the board.
+2.03 Chairperson of the Board.
+The board shall have a director who is appointed chair of the board by a majority vote of the directors.
+The Chair shall have a second casting vote in the event of a tied vote by the Board.

-2.04 Executive team.
-The executive team consists of an executive director, officers, and managers.
-The executive team shall include a treasurer reporting to the executive director.
-The officers and managers on the executive team report directly to the executive director and assist the executive director in managing the affairs of the club.
-The officers and managers are appointed by the executive director and approved by the board.
-The board may veto any appointment to the executive team.
+2.04 Executive Team.
+The Executive Team consists of an Executive Director, officers, and managers.
+The officers and managers on the Executive Team report directly to the Executive Director and assist the Executive Director in managing the affairs of the club.
+The officers and managers are appointed by the Executive Director and approved by the Board.
+The Board may veto any appointment to the Executive Team.

 2.05 Executive Director.
-The Executive Director runs the operations of the club and reports directly to the board of directors as a whole.
+The Executive Director runs the operations of the club and reports directly to the Board as a whole.

-• To hire, manage, review, and provide guidance and oversight of the executive director
+● To receive and handle complaints, grievances and disciplinary actions ● To hire, manage, review, and provide guidance and oversight of the Executive Director

 2.08 Board Authority.
 The Board will have the authority to interpret any provision of these Bylaws that is contradictory, ambiguous, or unclear, provided such interpretation is consistent with the purposes of the Club as set out in the Articles.